 - Drum Pad Sizes

 Drum pads come in a variety of sizes.
 They’re measured by their diameter across the pad.
 There isn’t a standard size, but it’s common to see 12-inch practice drum pads being marketed most widely.
 It looks and feels more like a genuine snare drum from above.

-There’s also smaller 10-inch and 8-inch sizes, plus the occasional model that offers a 6-inch size too.
-The smaller sizes are useful when taking them to school for band practice or for music appreciation classes because they’re lighter and easier to handle for kids.
+There are also smaller 10-inch and 8-inch sizes, plus the occasional model that offers a 6-inch size too.
+The smaller sizes are useful when taking them to school for band practice or music appreciation classes because they’re lighter and easier to handle for kids.
 It’s also possible to fit more musical equipment into a hall when not trying to include multiple full drum kits in there!

-With practice pads, they are either single sided or double sided.
-The single sided ones usually have a rubber surface that provides a certain response.
+With practice pads, they are either single-sided or double-sided.
+The single-sided ones usually have a rubber surface that provides a certain response.
 If they’re softer rubber, then they dull the sound far more and are less bouncy.
-With harder rubber, the responsiveness and bounce on the drum stick after striking the drum pad is significantly greater.
-This makes a difference when practicing for long periods on a regular basis and how much impact damage your fingers take that feel the reverberations each time the stick hits the drum pad.
+With harder rubber, the responsiveness and bounce on the drum stick after striking the drum pad are significantly greater.
+This makes a difference when practicing for long periods regularly and how much impact damage your fingers take that feel the reverberations each time the stick hits the drum pad.